gravitational/teleport/rfd/0159-webasset-cache.md

 ### Security
 This feature should be **opt in only** via configuration.

-Because the proxy relies on auth to upload/get the files from the bucket, customers can use their existing credential setup on the auth server with this service and _shouldn't_ have to change anything. proxy will not require AWS credentials.

 If someone has gained access to the bucket, they could potentially overwrite files with their own code that the browser will then try to download.
 We may be able to get around this by implementing some sort of signing to our webasset bundles but would not be part of phase1 of this project.
+Or, we can handle it the same way that session recordings are handled and only serve the first version (this will stop from 'overwriting' it with a malicious file).

 #### Alternative approaches
 Another approach that was discussed that didn't involve an s3 bucket was storing all the webassets in an in-memory